JdeRobot/bt-studio/README.md

 python3 manage.py runserver
 ```

-**Do not close the terminal where this is executing!** Django provides the necessary backend funcionalities.
+**Do not close the terminal where this is executing!**.
+Django provides the necessary backend funcionalities.
 For continuing the process, simply open a new terminal.

 6. Install the appropiate nodejs version